 Uninstall and Reinstall Drivers in Windows 11

-Step #4: Restart your device and Windows will reinstall the driver during boot.
+Step #4: Restart your device and the operating system will attempt to reinstall the drivers.

 Pros of Reinstalling Drivers in Windows

 Reinstalling drivers resolves conflicts and ensures correct operation, as well as reducing the likelihood of future problems if installed correctly.

 Sometimes, the programs on a computer or laptop begin to lag severely.
 One of the most prevalent causes of Windows performance degradation is driver misconfiguration.
 As a result, reinstalling the drivers may assist to improve driver performance.